bchopson/clew/logic.md

 [13, 14, 15, 16, 17, 18, 19, 20, 21]

 [[1, 8, 13], [-1, -2, 3, 4], [18, 7, 6, -3]...]

+Each card is in at least one place

+Each card is in exactly one place; for each pair of places, a card cannot be in both !(p1 and p2) !p1 or !p2

+A least one card of EACH category is in the case file

+No two cards of ONE category is in the case file